Ryllaz/chatgpt-telegram-bot/README.md

 1. Register at https://platform.openai.com/
 2. Create new API key: https://platform.openai.com/account/api-keys.
 Save it somewhere.
 3. Create telegram bot via message to https://t.me/BotFather.
 Save bot token somewhere.
 4. Create private group and add bot to it.
-Save somewhere ID of the group (ex. '-123456789')
+Save somewhere ID of the group (ex. '-123456789').
+You can find group ID in Telegram Web by opening the group and get ID from URL - like https://web.telegram.org/k/#-123456789, where ID is `-123456789`
 5. Add trusted users to private group you created.
 6. (optional) Create .env file with variables you need.